jbohren/rosdocked/README.md

-## rosdocked
+## gazebodocked

-Run ROS Indigo / Ubuntu Trusty within Docker on Ubuntu Xenial or on any platform with a shared username, home directory, and X11.
+Run ROS Indigo / Ubuntu Trusty / Gzebo7 within Docker on Ubuntu Xenial or on any platform with a shared username, home directory, and X11.

 This enables you to build and run a persistent ROS Indigo workspace as long as